bsmith89/compbio-template/README.md

 Should be produced by scripts in `fig/scripts`.

 ## TODO ##
 -  Python requirements.txt file
- -  External tools and utilities library, `bypy`
 -  ReST vs. Markdown